suryanarayanankv/hacknov_yukti/README.md

 1. Install on each camera device
 2. Set unique `camera_id` for each
 3. Point all cameras to same server URL
+4. All camera data gets stored in `server.py`
+5. Dashboard fetches combined data from server
-4. Monitor all from single dashboard
+6. Monitor all cameras from single interface

 ## Troubleshooting